bionicrm/saso-web/README.md

 App updates in real time.

 Uses Ruby on Rails along with a Vagrant box provisioned with Ansible.
-See [saso-dash](https://github.com/bionicrm/saso-dash) for the Java websocket server.
+See [saso-dash](https://github.com/bionicrm/saso-dash) for the Java WebSocket server.

 ### Vagrant Infos